Recovering access to a VM

 - After restoring access to the VM, do not forget to delete unused resources: VMs, disks, and disk snapshots.
 If you do not delete them, they will remain billable, and Yandex Cloud will continue to charge for them.

-- Create a snapshot of the disk of the VM that you want to restore access to.
+- Create a disk snapshot for the VM you want to recover access to.

 - Create a disk from the snapshot.
-When creating a disk, choose
+When creating a disk, select

 Snapshot

-in the Contents field and specify the created snapshot. - Attach the disk as secondary to the auxiliary VM.
+in the Contents field and specify the snapshot you created. - Attach the disk as secondary to the auxiliary VM.

-- Change the configuration files that affect the VM startup or copy important data.
+- Modify the configuration files affecting the VM startup or copy essential data.

 - Detach the disk from the auxiliary VM.

-- If you found and fixed the startup issue, create a new VM.
-When creating a VM, go to the Custom tab under Boot disk image and select the fixed disk as the boot disk.
+- If you troubleshot the issue preventing your VM from starting, create a new VM.
+When creating a VM, go to the Boot disk image tab under Custom and select the fixed disk as the boot disk.

 - After restoring access to the VM, do not forget to delete unused resources: VMs, disks, and disk snapshots.
 If you do not delete them, they will remain billable, and Yandex Cloud will continue to charge for them.